rrb211570/Projects/Huffman_Encoding/README.md

-Implements compression and decompression via Huffman encoding algorithm.
+Implements Huffman encoding algorithm in SmallTalk to compress/decompress files.
 Built to handle ascii-encoded text, but since it restores every byte, it can handle any encoding.